rococode/mofu/README.md

 ## Notice

-This project is inactive until further notice :'(
+This project is inactive until further notice 😢

 In the meantime, people have recommended https://github.com/manga-download/hakuneko.
-I haven't used it myself, but it seems quite good!
+I haven't used it myself, but it seems quite good.

 ---